 Before coming on an off-road ride:

-working order.
-If you are unsure take it to your local bike shop for a
+order.
+If you are unsure take it to your local bike shop for a service before

-service before coming out.
-A badly maintained bike is likely to cause
+coming out.
+A badly maintained bike is likely to cause hold-ups and will

 - Bring at least one spare inner tube,

-multi-tool.
-If you are unsure how to change a tube we will help you, but
+If you are unsure how to change a tube we will help you, but you must have

-waterproof top, drink, emergency food (cereal bar/banana) and some money
+top, drink, emergency food (cereal bar/banana) and some money if there is

 - Carry some identification.